Troubleshooting MFA for Microsoft 365

 (2) “An error was encountered.
 Error updating user.”

-Can occur when initially trying to setup an MFA such as Authentication phone – Call me in Step 1 of the MFA process.
-You may be able to proceed all the way through each Step until clicking the Done button at the end when this message will appear.
+Can occur when initially trying to setup an MFA such as Authentication phone.
+You may be able to proceed all the way through each step until clicking the Done button at the end when this message will appear.
 Here are some potential fixes:

 (3) Multiple App Passwords – Security Info